Sgt. Pepper's Lonely Hearts Club Band: Further public and critical recognition

 In 1993, Sgt.
 Pepper was inducted into the Grammy Hall of Fame, and ten years later it was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, honouring the work as "culturally, historically, or aesthetically significant".
 In 2003, Rolling Stone placed it at number one in the magazine's list of the "500 Greatest Albums of All Time", a ranking it retained in the revised list of 2012, and described the album as "the pinnacle of the Beatles' eight years as recording artists".
 The editors also said that Sgt.
 Pepper was "the most important rock 'n' roll album ever made", a point to which June Skinner Sawyers adds, in her 2006 collection of essays Read the Beatles: "It has been called the most famous album in the history of popular music.
 It is certainly among the most written about.
 It is still being written about."
 On Rolling Stone's third such list, published in September 2020, Sgt.
 Pepper appears at number 24.

 In 2006, Sgt.
 Pepper was chosen by Time as one of the 100 best albums of all time.
 Writing that year, Kevin Dettmar described it as "quite simply, the most important and influential rock-and-roll album ever recorded".
 It is featured in Chris Smith's 2009 book 101 Albums That Changed Popular Music, where Smith highlights the album among the most "obvious" choices for inclusion due to its continued commercial success, the wealth of imitative works it inspired, and its ongoing recognition as "a defining moment in the history of music".
 In the NME's 2014 article "25 Albums With the Most Incredible Production", Emily Barker described Sgt.
 Pepper as "kaleidoscopic" and an "orchestral baroque pop masterpiece the likes of which has rarely been matched since".

+In 2017, Pitchfork placed the album at number 28 on its list of the best albums of the 1960s.
+Staff writer Jeremy D. Larson wrote: "Many of the greatest albums of the ’60s looked outside the artist, preserving in amber what was happening in fractious and romantic times.
+But Sgt.
+Pepper's reacted more to what was happening in 1967 inside the Beatles, the biggest band in the world. [...]
+But for all of Sgt.
+Pepper's big conceits, it is still such a massively human accomplishment, the sound of four Liverpool lads embracing the circus only they knew how to conduct."